 South Africa, with its history of apartheid, brings into sharp focus the role of race in determining health.
-Homestays in the close-knit community Bo Kaap in Cape Town and in the rural township of Zwelethemba allow you to see firsthand how recent changes in political structure affect health and community life—in positive ways, through grassroots health activism, and in equally troubling ways, through persistent health disparities.
+Homestays in the close-knit communities of the Bo Kaap neighborhood in Cape Town and the more rural township of Zwelethemba allow you to experience firsthand how recent changes in political structure and health policy affect community life.
+You will see both the positive impacts of grassroots health activism, and

-Hear from and interact with community activists, physicians, public health practitioners, and officials as they seek to understand how and why HIV/AIDS and TB epidemics have ravaged communities in South Africa.
-Farmland, fishing rights, pesticides, and water access will be the environmental focus of the program, and you will be challenged to understand domestic and political violence in the context of the country’s social relations.
+Interact with community activists, physicians, public health practitioners, and government officials as they seek to understand how and why HIV and TB epidemics have devastated South Africa.
+Farmland, fishing rights, pesticides, and water access will demonstrate the intersections of environment and health in this the program.
+Examining health justice will challenge you to understand domestic and political violence in the context of the country’s social relations.
 Throughout, you will probe the promise of community activism as a transforming influence in the lives of all people.

 São Paulo, Brazil

 A center of rich and varied cultural life in Latin America for decades, Brazil has emerged as a major economy and model of participatory democracy.
 After a period of military dictatorship, Brazil’s new constitution, sanctioned in 1988, established health as a fundamental social right and called for access to social and medical care services for all citizens without discrimination on the basis of skin color, income, social status, or gender.
 In São Paulo, the largest city in the Americas and a cultural melting pot, you will study the reality of healthcare in Brazil today.